Banigo1/ALXprodev-Devops/README.md

 File: data_extraction_automation-0x01

 2.  ### Batch Pokémon Data Retrieval
-mandatory

-Objective: Automate the retrieval of data for multiple Pokémon and store it in separate files.
+Automate the retrieval of data for multiple Pokémon and store it in separate files.

 Instructions: